-Saudi Arabia says firm Arab stand needed to deter Iran, Iraq demurs
+Saudi Arabia says firm stand needed to deter Iran, Iraq demurs

 Tensions have risen between the United States and Iran after U.S. President Donald Trump a year ago withdrew Washington from a 2015 international nuclear deal with Iran, re-imposed sanctions and boosted its military presence in the Gulf.

 Bolton has said that Iranian mines were “almost certainly” used in the tanker attacks.
-An Iranian official dismissed Bolton’s remarks as “a ludicrous claim.”
+An Iranian official dismissed that as “a ludicrous claim.”

-The Islamic Republic has said it would defend itself against any military or economic aggression.
+The Islamic Republic has said it would defend itself against any aggression.
 Iranian Vice President Eshaq Jahangiri has said Tehran was not allowed to pursue development of nuclear weapons as it was banned by Supreme Leader Ayatollah Ali Khamenei.

-The final communique said regional stability required the establishment of an independent and sovereign Palestinian state along 1967 borders.
-In 1967 Israel captured Gaza, the West Bank and East Jerusalem in a war with Arab states.
+The final communique said regional stability required the establishment of an independent Palestinian state along 1967 borders to include Gaza, the West Bank and East Jerusalem.

-U.S. special envoy for Iran, Brian Hook, said on Thursday that a repositioning of U.S. military assets in the region had succeeded in deterring Iran, but that the United States would respond with military force if its interests are targeted.
+U.S. special envoy for Iran, Brian Hook, said on Thursday that a repositioning of U.S. military assets in the region had deterred Iran, but that the United States would respond with military force if its interests are targeted.

-Last week the Pentagon announced the deployment of 900 additional troops to the region and extended the stay of 600 other service members, after speeding up deployment of an aircraft carrier strike group and sending bombers and additional Patriot missiles.
+The United States has deployed 900 additional troops to the region and extended the stay of 600 other service members, after speeding up deployment of an aircraft carrier strike group and sending bombers and additional Patriot missiles.

-Egyptian President Abdel Fattah al-Sisi told the summit that this month’s attacks provided an impetus to renew discussions on joint Arab defence mechanisms.
+Egyptian President Abdel Fattah al-Sisi told the summit it was time to renew discussions on joint Arab defence mechanisms.

 The United States and the UAE, which hosts a U.S. air base, on Wednesday activated a defence cooperation agreement signed earlier this year.